 - Check their temperature.
 Heat exhaustion happens anywhere from 103 to 106 degrees Fahrenheit.
 Anything 103 degrees and above places them at risk for a heat stroke.

-- If you don’t have a body of water for them to take a dip in, you can use a hose to wet them down (use cool water, but not too cold).
+- Let’s say you don’t have a body of water for them to take a dip in.
+Then you can use a hose to wet them down (use cool water, but not too cold).
 Another method is to gently pat them with a wet, cool towel.

 - To cool off the system internally, get the dog to drink some cool water.
 Don’t force your dog to drink if they refuse.
 You can also try enticing them with ice cubes.